StikyPiston/Color-manager/readme.md

 | **Extraction**:<br>Original `num=10` | ![6](resources/wallpaper/palette.png) |

 ### GUI
 The program is also available with a graphical frontend.
-Features for this may lack slightly behind.
+Features for this may lag slightly behind or lack features.
 ![demo](resources/demo.gif)